ghuenlee/react-boilerplate/README.md

-# react-boilerplate
+# react-boilerplate - A simple react boilerplate!

-# A simple react boilerplate!
+This an extremely simple react boilerplate, built with the following modules:

-1:  Hey!
+  ...Please fill this up >_>